 BIKE RIDING LAWS – ROAD RULES FOR BICYCLES

 The State of Minnesota encourages bicycle riding.
 We have thousands of miles of bike paths, and many city streets have designated bike lanes.
 With more bikers on the road, however, there is more opportunity for car-bike accidents.
-Our lawyers get a number of bicycle accident injury cases every year.
-Sometimes questions come up about whether the car or the bike has the rights away or which is at fault in the accident.
+Our attorneys get a number of bicycle accident injury cases every year.
+Sometimes questions come up about whether the car or the bike has the right of away, or which is at fault in the accident.
 Therefore, we thought it would be helpful to share some of the laws that apply to bicycles on the street or road in MN.

-First, when a bike is on a street or road, they generally have the same legal rights and duties of automobiles and must travel in the same direction and manner of travel on the roadway that automobiles would.
+First, when a bike is on a street or road, they generally have the same legal rights and duties of automobiles.
+A bicycle must travel in the same direction and manner of travel on the roadway that car or trucks would.
 However, the bicyclist may be negligent for traveling between car and curb if not in a designated bike lane.

-Many of the bicycle accidents that our attorneys handle involve a car hitting a bike at an intersection.
+Many of the bicycle accidents that our lawyers handle involve a car hitting a bike at an intersection.
 This usually occurs when the car has a stop sign and either doesn’t stop, or stops and then starts without noticing the bike crossing the road in front of it.
-However, our lawyers have also had several cases where a car drifts onto the shoulder of the road and hits a bicycle.
+However, our lawyers have also had several cases where a car drifts onto the shoulder of the road and hits someone riding a bicycle.
 The injury from a bike accident when hit by a car can be serious.
-Our lawyers make sure that the injured bike rider gets all appropriate compensation, including medical bills, wage loss reimbursement, and compensation for pain and suffering.
+Our lawyers make sure that the injured bike rider gets all appropriate compensation.
+This includes medical bills, wage loss reimbursement, and compensation for pain and suffering.

 If you have been injured in a bike accident, call us for a free consultation.
 A lawyer will meet you at our office or your home anywhere in Minnesota.